-Two original Khmer artifacts – a square receptacle and a massive Shiva linga – have been put on display right in front of the door.
-The receptacle would have held auspicious items such as gold and gems and been put in the ground when the temple was dedicated.
+Two original Khmer artifacts – a square foundation stone and a massive Shiva linga – have been put on display right in front of the door.
+The foundation stone would have held auspicious items such as gold and gems and been put in the ground when the temple was dedicated.
 The Shiva linga would have been in the center of the room under the tower and used for making offerings.
 The top third of the linga is broken off and this round section was never found, but as is, it stands 1.3 meters tall.

-Some locals have gone to great lengths to prove that these two stones are not really a receptacle and Shiva linga, but rather form an ancient solar calendar with some of the small squares aligned to equinoxes and solstices.
-Besides the fact that these objects are common in other Khmer temples (including some that don't face east) actual research has shown, as expected, that their math doesn't add up.
-Unfortunately, this story has become a widely repeated "truth."
-It's not too surprising that these same dreamers have also, despite strong evidence against it, decided that Phra That Phu Phek was built by King Jayavarman VII (r.
-1181-1219), who just happens to be the Khmer era's most famous Buddhist.
+Some locals have gone to great lengths to prove that these two stones are not really a foundation stone and Shiva linga, but rather form an ancient solar calendar with some of the small squares aligned to equinoxes and solstices.
+Besides the fact that these objects are common in other Khmer temples (including some that don’t face east) actual research by Asger Mollerup has shown, as expected, that their math doesn’t add up.
+Unfortunately, this story has become a widely repeated “truth.”
+It’s not too surprising that these same dreamers have also, despite strong evidence against it, decided that Phra That Phu Phek was built by King Jayavarman VII (r.
+1182-1219), who just happens to be the Khmer era’s most famous Buddhist.

 While the source of the sandstone for most of the Khmer ruins in Thailand can only be assumed, here there’s no doubt.
 The Phu Phek quarry (แหล่งหินตัดภูเพ็ก) is at the west end of the summit, just 400 meters behind the tower.
 Follow the easy, signed trail and turn right at the junction to reach the main area.
 There are a few other cuttings elsewhere on the mountaintop, but people are requested not to walk around here much since some monks live and meditate in this forest.

-Wat Phra That Phu Phek, Tambon Na Hua Bo, Amphoe Phanna Nikhom, Sakon Nakhon Province – The site is within Phu Phan National Park, but you don't need to pay the park admission fee to visit the ruins.
+Location – Wat Phra That Phu Phek, Tambon Na Hua Bo, Amphoe Phanna Nikhom, Sakon Nakhon Province.
+The site is within Phu Phan National Park, but you don’t need to pay the park admission fee to visit the ruins.

-Other names – Prasat Phu Phek (ปราสาทภูเพ็ก), Prasat Phra That Phu Phek (ปราสาทพระธาตุภูเพ็ก)
+Other Names – Phra That Phu Pek, Prasat Phu Phek (ปราสาทภูเพ็ก), Prasat Phra That Phu Phek (ปราสาทพระธาตุภูเพ็ก)